 EMAIL: sarah (at) y2y (dot) net

-Dr. Karine Pigeon is a landscape ecologist invested in human-wildlife coexistence worldwide.
+Dr. Pigeon is a landscape ecologist invested in human-wildlife coexistence worldwide.
 Her past work includes a number of applied research projects focused on understanding how large mammals such as grizzly bears, caribou, moose, wolves, sloth bears, and Asiatic black bears interact with their changing environment.

 Her current work as UNBC-Y2Y post-doctoral fellow is aimed at figuring out how we can best encourage people to connect with nature and wild places while strengthening and preserving biodiversity.
 She will be based out of Canmore, Alberta and Prince George, B.C. and leading a team of partners in the U.S. and Canada.